THU5HAR/suno/DEPLOYMENT.md

 4. **Deploy**
    - Click "Create Web Service"
    - Render will automatically build and deploy your backend
-   - Your API will be available at: https://music-video-gen.onrender.com
+   - Your API will be available at your Render URL (e.g., `https://your-backend.onrender.com`)

 ### Render Configuration
 The `render.yaml` file is already configured with all necessary settings.
 You can use it for automated deployment or manually configure as above.